lionodev/robofriends/README.md

 # robofriends
-an app finds robots built with react
+a responsive and progressive app finds robots built with react and using react-redux as a state manager